 Locate and explain physical features (e.g., continents, oceans, rivers, lakes, mountains) on maps and construct maps and other representations of local places.

+Demonstrate understanding that people from different parts of the world can have different ways of living, customs, and languages.

-Topic 3: History in the context of the diverse backgrounds of the people of the United States
+Topic 3.
+History: unity and diversity in the United States

-Supporting Question: What does the term, “Out of Many, One” mean and why is it the motto of the United States?
+Supporting Question: What does the motto, “Out of Many, One” mean and why is it a good motto of the United States?

-Explain some of the ways in which the people of the United States are unified (e.g., share a common national history) and diverse (e.g., have different backgrounds, hold different beliefs and have different celebrations, cultural traditions, and family structures).
+Provide evidence to explain some of the ways in which the people of the United States are unified (e.g., share a common national history) and diverse (e.g., have different backgrounds, hold different beliefs, and have different celebrations, cultural traditions, and family structures).

 Clarification Statements:

-Students should learn about each others’ families and other types of families and begin to develop an understanding of the diversity of the people of the United States and at the same time, how people of different backgrounds can still hold in common shared values of politeness, courage, honesty, respect, and reliability.
+Students should learn about each others’ families and types of families that may be different from their own (e.g., single-parent, blended, grandparent-headed, foster, LGBT, multiracial).
+They should begin to develop an understanding of the diversity of the people of the United States and at the same time, how people of different backgrounds can still hold in common shared values of politeness, courage, honesty, respect, and reliability.

-Students should be able to conduct investigations about unity and diversity by reading/looking at picture books about families of diverse backgrounds or interviewing friends, family members, neighbors, or school staff, and then reporting their findings.
+Students should be able to conduct investigations about unity and diversity by reading/looking at picture books about families of diverse backgrounds or interviewing friends, family members, neighbors, or school staff, and then reporting their findings about what people from diverse backgrounds have contributed to the nation, the Commonwealth, or the local community.

 Demonstrate understanding of the ways people show pride in belonging to the United States by recognizing and explaining the meaning of unifying symbols, phrases, and songs:

-national symbols (e.g., the United States flag, the bald eagle, the White House, and the Statue of Liberty);
+national symbols (e.g., the United States flag, the bald eagle, the White House, and the Statue of Liberty)

-words, mottoes, phrases, and sentences associated with the United States (e.g., “U.S.A.” or “America” standing for United States of America, the Latin motto,“e pluribus unum,” on coins, currency, and the seal of the United States, translated as “Out of Many, One,” and the Pledge of Allegiance);
+words, mottoes, phrases, and sentences associated with the United States (e.g., “U.S.A.” or “America” standing for United States of America, the Latin motto, “e pluribus unum,” on coins, currency, and the seal of the United States, translated as “Out of Many, One,” and the” Pledge of Allegiance”)

-the melodies and lyrics of patriotic songs (e.g., “America the Beautiful,” “My Country, ‘Tis of Thee,” “God Bless America,” and “The Star-Spangled Banner”).
+the melodies and lyrics of patriotic songs (e.g., “America the Beautiful,” “My Country, ‘Tis of Thee,” “God Bless America,” and “The Star-Spangled Banner”)

-Recognize and document sequential patterns in seasonal events or personal experiences, using a calendar and words and phrases relating to chronology and time, including:
+Recognize and document sequential patterns in seasonal events or personal experiences, using a calendar and words and phrases relating to chronology and time, (e.g., in the past or future; present, past, and future tenses of verbs).

-Sequential actions: first, second, third, next, last

-Chronology and time: in the past or future; present, past, and future tenses of verbs

-Clarification Statement: Note that the grade 1 standards of the Massachusetts Science and Technology/Engineering Framework ask students to analyze data provided to them to identify relationships among seasonal patterns of change, including relative sunrise and sunset time changes, seasonal temperature and rainfall or snowfall patterns, and seasonal changes to the environment.
+Clarification Statement: Note that the grade 1 standards of the Massachusetts Science and Technology/Engineering Framework ask students to analyze data to identify relationships among seasonal patterns of change, including changing times of sunrise and sunset, seasonal temperature changes and rainfall or snowfall patterns, and seasonal changes to the environment.

-Topic 4: Economics in the context of goods, services, and choices (shared with grade 2)
+Topic 4.
+Economics: resources and choices (shared with grade 2)

 Supporting Question: How do the resources of an area affect its industries and jobs?